Is Lightwave compatible with Alexa?

 Both the Lightwave first and second generation devices are compatible with Alexa.
 So it doesn’t matter if you’re using a Lightwave Link Hub (Connect Series) or Link Plus Hub (Smart Series), you can painlessly add Alexa into the mix.

 Using an Amazon Echo Dot, for example, you can ask Alexa to control Lightwave devices by voice.
-It can help you dim lights, change heating temperatures, control sockets and more, without needing to open the Lightwave App.
+It can help you dim lights, change heating temperatures, control sockets and more without opening the Lightwave App.

-Just say “Alexa” or whatever wake word you’ve set up, then the room and device that you want to control, for example, ‘Kitchen spotlights’ and Alexa will complete you task.
+Just say “Alexa” or whatever wake word you’ve set up, then the room and device that you want to control, for example, ‘Kitchen spotlights’ and Alexa will complete your task.

 How to connect Alexa with Lightwave

-In the Alexa app, you need to search for and add the Lightwave skill, which works with both generations.
-A skill is an app that allows Alexa to control Lightwave devices.
+Search for and add the Lightwave skill in the Alexa app.
+It works with both generations.
+An Alexa Skill is an app that allows Alexa to control Lightwave devices.